dujanhung/trc/doc.md

-# the regex converter language
+# the regex-based converter language

 ## variants